purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 Hoppers take the items out in the same order they are put in.
 Comparators emit the fullness of the containers they are connected to as a power level.
 Some items can be disambiguated by their fullness (e.g. a cake weighs $64 \times$ more than dirt), so this effectively stores a sequence of bits.

 The problem is that hoppers have a delay of 0.4s between transferring items, reducing the maximum possible frame rate to 2.5 fps.
-To achieve 5 fps (or 10 fps [interlaced](https://en.wikipedia.org/wiki/Interlaced_video)), two hoppers have to be paired concurrently, which is really hard to tile.
+To achieve 5 fps (or 10 fps with [interlaced video](https://en.wikipedia.org/wiki/Interlaced_video)), two hoppers need to be run concurrently, which is difficult to tile.
 Honest 10 fps require 4 hoppers, and hoppers are damn slow to simulate.
 And I wanted 20 fps.

 This wasn't going to work.